A dislocated patella is an extremely painful injury of the knee where the kneecap (patella) slips out of its normal position.

 If you have a dislocated patella, you will know you’ve done it.
 There will be immediate:

 1) Pain: severe pain rather than a mild ache

-2) Deformation: the knee will look strange, either out of place or at a strange angle
+2) Deformation: the knee will look strange if you have a dislocated patella with the kneecap either out of place or at a strange angle

 4) Restricted Movement: knee movement is often restricted, particularly the ability to straighten the knee.
 You may also be unable to walk